Rectangle Tiling Binary Arrays: The Boundaries and Their Shadows

-Suppose that $\frac{w(A[i_1])+w(A[i_2])}{k} + w(A[i_1+1 \ldots i_2-1]) \leq \alpha L$.
-Then $A'$ can be partitioned into $k$ horizontal tiles of weight at most: (i) $\alpha L +1$ if $k=2$, (ii) $\alpha L +2$ if $k>2$. \end{lemma} \dowod We divide the number equal to the sum of the weights of two columns $A[i_1]$ and $A[i_2]$ (the columns may be unconnected) by $k$.
+\dowod We divide the number equal to the sum of the weights of two columns $A[i_1]$ and $A[i_2]$ (the columns may be unconnected) by $k$.
 We check where the division lines fall with respect to the subarray.
 Often they may occur in the middle of a row (consisting of two array elements) and we have to move the division so that the whole row is included or the whole row is excluded.
 If $k=2$, then we choose one of the two options - moving the division upwards or downwards, hence, in the worst case we may have to increase the weight of one tile by $1$.
 For $k>2$, we may have to shift the division by almost the whole row and thus increase the weight of some tiles by $2$.
 Next we extend this partition to include the subarray $A''=A[i_1+1 \ldots i_2-1]$ - we do not change the partition of the two-column subarray, but simply follow the partition lines.
 In the worst case the whole weight of $A''$ will fall into only one tile - yielding a tile of weight $\frac{w(A[i_1])+w(A[i_2])}{k} + w(A[i_1+1 \ldots i_2-1])$. \koniec